buyclientuz-pixel/targetbot/docs/system-blueprint.md

 - **Client portal** served as static HTML + API endpoints for analytics, leads, campaigns, payments, and billing state.
 - **Meta integrations** including proxy APIs, lead webhooks, token storage, and insights caching.
 - **Admin / back-office tools** to create and manage projects, settings, Meta tokens, and portal sessions.
-- **Scheduled jobs** that deliver auto-reports, alerting, and maintenance tasks (cleanup of stale leads and caches).
+- **Scheduled jobs** that deliver auto-reports and maintenance tasks (cleanup of stale leads and caches).

 The Worker communicates with: